PhilippeR26/Starknet-WalletAccount/doc/walletAPIspec.md

 ```
 ### Behavior :
 - Returns one `STRK20_BALANCE_ENTRY` per requested token, in the same order as the input `tokens` array.
+- If `tokens` is an empty array, returns one entry per shielded token the wallet currently holds in the privacy pool (order unspecified).
 - If the account is not registered in the STRK20 privacy protocol :
 ```typescript
 interface NOT_REGISTERED {